htoyll8/VERSE-toolchain-user-study-2025/cn-lsp/server/README.md

 ```

 Next, you need to install this project's dependencies.
 This project depends on
-`cerberus-lib` and `cn`, which it will fetch and build from a particular commit
+`cerberus`, `cerberus-lib`, and `cn`, which it will fetch and build from a
-to their repository.
-However, if you have previously built and/or installed
+particular commit to their repository.
+However, if you have previously built
-`cerberus-lib` or `cn` locally, you may need to uninstall them before installing
+ and/or installed `cn` locally, you may need to uninstall it before installing
 this project's dependencies, or else your existing version may shadow the
 version you're trying to install.
-This is more likely to happen with `cn`, which
-is built and installed in the course of development on `cerberus`.
 ```sh
 dune uninstall cn
 opam remove cn